 2. Build Trust By The Power of Touch

 We are, unfortunately, a very low-touch culture.
 Psychologist Sydney Jourard studied how many times people touched one another when they were out to dinner in several cities.
 In Paris the average number of times people touched one another in an hour was 115 times.
-In Mexico City the number as 185 times in an hour.
-In London the average was zero.
-In Gainesville, Florida, the average was 2.
+Mexico City averaged 185 times in an hour.
+In London zero.
+In Gainesville, Florida, two.

 Words are not enough for establishing intimate trust.